Article Quick Links:

 Data Key: This field should mirror the variable you chose.
 For instance, if you selected Case Number, it should read: CaseNumber

-In a text content block below the Salesforce block, add in a sentence such as “Great, your tracking number is” and insert the local CaseNumber variable here.
+Optional: In a text content block below the Salesforce block, you can optionally add a sentence such as “Great, your tracking number is” and insert the local CaseNumber variable here.

 Remember to click the blue Save button when you’ve completed your Answer.